thermotools/thermopack/doc/markdown/getting_started.md

 # Getting started - Python
-This is a very short introduction to thermopack.
+This is a short introduction to thermopack.
 Once you've gotten started, we recommend a look at the [Examples](https://github.com/thermotools/thermopack/tree/main/addon/pyExamples) in the GitHub repo.
 Comprehensive documentation for the methods available through the python interface can also be found in the [wiki](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class).
 For more advanced users, a look at the [more advanced page in the wiki](https://github.com/thermotools/thermopack/wiki/Advanced-usage#more-advanced-usage---python) may also be useful.

+Equations of State (EoS's) in ThermoPack are classes.
+To do calculations for a given mixture an EoS object must first be initialized for that mixture, as demonstrated in the [Initializing an EoS section](#Initialising-an-equation-of-state).
+Then, a wide variety of thermodynamic computations can be done, as demonstrated in the remaining sections.

 ## Initialising an equation of state
-An EoS is initialized by passing in the fluid identifiers of the mixture, for example
+An EoS is initialized by passing in the [fluid identifiers](https://github.com/thermotools/thermopack/wiki/Component-name-mapping) of the mixture, for example

 ```Python
 from thermopack.saftvrmie import saftvrmie
 eos = saftvrmie('C1,CO2')
 ```
 will initialize a SAFT-VR Mie EoS for a mixture of methane and CO2.
-The complete list of component identifiers is in the [wiki](https://github.com/thermotools/thermopack/wiki/Component-name-mapping).
+The complete list of component identifiers is in the [Fluid identifiers section of the wiki](https://github.com/thermotools/thermopack/wiki/Component-name-mapping).
 PC-SAFT, SAFT-VRQ Mie and Lee-Kesler EoS are initialized in the same way, as
 ```Python
 from thermopack import saftvrmie, saftvrqmie, pcsaft, lee_kesler
 svrm = saftvrmie.saftvrmie('AR,KR') # SAFT-VR Mie EoS for Ar/Kr mixture